 All of these upsets were based on odds and reputation coming into the fight.
 Yes, in hindsight years later some of these wins weren’t exactly big upsets after all.
 However, at the time the handicapping of the fight prior to the event told a much different story.
 It is hard to believe seeing Tim Sylvia fight today that anyone would consider the loss to Randy Couture an upset, however the MMA community thought much different at the time as an example of what I am talking about.

-So today in no particular order I go ..click here to read more
+So ..click here to read more

 antonio silva, B.J.
 Penn, Bobby Lashley, Brock Lesnar, Chad Griggs, chuck liddell, Fabricio Werdum, fedor Emelianenko, forrest griffin, Frank Mir, Frankie Edgar, Gabriel Gonzaga, Georges St. Pierre, Jens Pulver, Joe Lauzon, Keith Jardine, ken shamrock, Kimbo Slice, Mark Coleman, Matt Hughes, Matt Serra, Mauricio Shogun Rua, Mirko Cro Cop, nick diaz, Pride, Rampage Jackson, Randy Couture, Ray Mercer, Royce Gracie, Seth Petruzzelli, Takanori Gomi, Tim Sylvia